AndresF-SanchezG/MyFirstApplication-IExternalCommand/README.md

      **ElementSet elements** ElementSet elements: A collection of Revit elements that can be manipulated or referenced during the execution of the command.

-     **TaskDialog.Show("Titulo", "Mi primera APP con Revit y C#"):** Displays a task dialog in Revit with the title 'Title' and the message 'My first Revit APP with C#'.
+     **TaskDialog.Show("Titulo", "Mi primera APP con Revit y C#"):** Displays a task dialog in Revit with the title 'Titulo' and the message 'Mi primera APP con Revit y C#'.
 TaskDialog is a class in the Revit API used to show message dialogs to the user.

      **return Result.Succeeded** Returns Result.Succeeded, indicating that the command executed successfully.
 Result is an enumeration in the Revit API that defines possible outcomes of executing an external command (Succeeded, Failed, Cancelled).